jbrucker/grader/README.md

 contain at least 3 fields.

 * Field 1: student name or other identifier
-* Field 2: student Github ID
+* Field 2: student Github Name
 * Field 3: verbose student name or identifier, used in printed messages

 ## `clonegit`